October 2019 - ABH sentence success

 Michael represented SM, a solicitor, who had been convicted at a trial and sentenced to 5 years imprisonment.
 The appeal prepared by the trial lawyers was then rejected before Michael took over.
 He persuaded the Court to grant leave and then argued the Appeal itself.
 The conviction was quashed and SM released.

 X was accused of breaking into the home of his former girlfriend, strangling and assaulting her.
 She claimed he threatened to rape her.
 The jury saw photos of her facial and neck injuries.
 They also saw her ripped underwear.
 On arrest X threw himself over a balcony in a suicide attempt.
-Michael cross-
+Michael cross-examined the complainant, presenting the defence that she had invited X in and that all contact, including the strangling, was with her consent.
+The Jury found the Defendant Not Guilty after just 30 mins deliberation.

 Michael represented a promising Bar student who was offended by a man who barged by him outside a nightclub.
 AR chased after the man and pushed him in the back.
-The man’s friend, an off-
+The man’s friend, an off-duty police officer, grabbed hold of AR who swung a marvelous punch and knocked him down breaking his cheekbone.
+AR weighed 8 stone, the policeman weighed 16 stone.
+Michael argued self-defence to both charges and the jury acquitted.

 SF was sentenced at the Crown Court for assaulting a former partner of his mother.
 He inflicted serious wounds in an attack with punches, kicks, and the use of a hammer.
 His family approached Michael to appeal the sentence.
 The Court of Appeal accepted his argument that the Judge had paid insufficient attention to the family history and reduced the sentence by 2 years